fletchjp/MERG-Arduino-Software/ArduinoSTL/Readme.md

 2. Merge the two ways together avoiding the features which are not supported.
 3. Move this idea to another system e.g. Raspberry Pi PICO.

+## ArduinoSTLObserver4

+Attempt to work with Boost.
+This has failed as I cannot sort out the clashes between libraries.

+## ArduinoSTLObserver5

+I am going instead to work around things for the ARM boards.